 Party or relevant jurisdiction Iceland

 Institute of Freshwater Fisheries

 Title of project Tagging mortality and the time of recovery related to internal tagging

 of hatchery-reared salmon smolts with DST Micro tags (Star-Oddi).

-Objective of research project Investigate the mortality and the time of recovery associated with different handling and tagging techniques with DST tags (dummy).
+Objective of research project Investigate the mortality and the time of recovery associated with

+different handling and tagging techniques with DST tags (dummy).

 The study will be carried out in a hatchery and in fresh water.

 Brief description of research A total of 310 smolts will be tagged internally with DST micro tags.

 project The same number of fish will be held in control groups and subjected

 to the same handling but will not be tagged.
 Different handling

 techniques include the use, or not, of antibiotics and vitamins,

 location of the tag in the body cavity, size and location of injection

-hole, etc.
+Deter having and islands 1 hole, etc. 2004-2008

-Dates during which research 2004-2008
+Dates during which research

-will take place (Preparation of report only in 2007 - 2008)
+will take place Area in which research will (Preparation of report only in 2007 - 2008) Islandslax hatchery

-Area in which research will Islandslax hatchery

-take place
+Islandslax natchery

-Estimated number and weight
+take place Estimated number and weight

 of salmon to be retained

 Resources

 Estimated cost of the Approximately £4,000 in 2008.

-research project
+research project Approximately 24,000 in 2000.

-Number of participating scientists 2
+Number of participating 2

+scientists

 Name and e-mail address Ingi Runar Jonsson

 of coordinating scientist ingi.runar.jonsson@veidimal.is

 in charge of project Sigurdur Gudjonsson

 sigurdur.gudjonsson@veidimal.is

 Details of research N/A

 vessels, e.g. name,

 registration, call sign and

 description of vessel

 Type and amount of gear DST tags (Star-Oddi) (dummy)

 and other equipment to Hatchery and tagging equipment

 be used etc.

 Details of any collaborating

 countries

-C CD
+Summary of Progress